 What to eat in Hong Kong

-Food is an essential part of any culture and if you want to get to know Hong Kong there are a few things you must try.
+Food is an essential part of any culture.
+If you want to get to know Hong Kong, there are a few things you must try.

 You might want to try the curry fish balls, because they are one of Hong Kong’s most popular street snacks.
 Though the balls have very little fish meat in them, they are chewy and tasty.
 You can get a skewer and keep exploring the city.